ixtendio/gofre/README.md

 <img alt="GOFre" src="docs/img/logo.png" />
 </p>

-_GOFree[^1]_ is a fast web framework for Go, without third-party dependencies, that makes the development of web applications a joy.  _GOFre_ integrates with `http.Server` and supports the standard Go HTTP handlers: `http.Handler` and `http.HandlerFunc`.
+_GOFree[^1]_ is a fast and low memory consumption web framework for Go, without third-party dependencies, that makes the development of web applications a joy.  _GOFre_ integrates with `http.Server` and supports the standard Go HTTP handlers: `http.Handler` and `http.HandlerFunc`.